 Take a Break from Social: Though it’s tempting to post constant updates letting your friends and family know how much fun you’re having on Spring Break, try to resist the urge.
 Letting the world know that you’re not home (and your current whereabouts) makes you a prime target to other criminals.
 In addition to casing neighborhoods and dark parking lots, criminals love to browse social media channels for vacation updates and “check-ins” to places near and far.
 And with social media networks’ privacy policies constantly changing, it’s not always smart to assume you’re safe even if your social profile settings are set to private.

 Know Who to Call: Many colleges and universities partner with travel risk management companies like On Call International to provide travel emergency services to their students, faculty and staff.
-If your school doesn’t, you can buy your own—our single trip memberships start as low as $55.
-An On Call membership not only provides emergency medical evacuation to the hospital of your choice, but it can also assist you with other potential Spring Break headaches such as rescheduling your travel plans, locating quality medical care, delayed baggage, prescription replacement and more.
+On Call membership not only provides emergency medical evacuation to the hospital of your choice, but it can also assist you with other potential Spring Break headaches such as rescheduling your travel plans, locating quality medical care, delayed baggage, prescription replacement and more.
 We even have memberships for travelers who need heightened coverage including political and natural disaster evacuation and pet return.

 International travelers take note: Placing a call abroad can be a tad tricky!
 Aside from buying a conversion kit before you go (the last thing you need is to run out of juice during an emergency!), check out these tips for making an international phone calls.